-- 1/2 teaspoon nonfat milk (or more if you'd like it thinner)
+- ½ tablespoon nonfat milk (or more if you'd like it thinner)

 - 2 teaspoons salted butter, softened

-- Prepare the cookies: In a medium bowl, whisk together the flour and next 6 ingredients (through cloves) in a medium bowl.
+- In a medium bowl, whisk together the flour and next 6 ingredients (through cloves).

 - The glaze will be thin.
 Place cookies on rack with waxed paper underneath.
 Drizzle the glaze and let it drip off the sides of the cookies.
 The glaze will set on the cookies and you can just throw the waxed paper mess away.